Monday, 31 August 2015

 Fry the fish heads nicely, break into smaller pieces and keep aside.

-Add the ginger paste, remaining turmeric and salt.
+Add the ginger paste, the remaining turmeric and salt.
 Stir well for 2-3 minutes.
 Add the cumin, coriander and red chilli powder, stir for 1minute.
 Add water and cover to boil.

-Open cover after 3-4 minutes, add the fried potato pieces.
+Remove the cover after 3-4 minutes, add the fried potato pieces.

 When the rice is 70% cooked, add the fried pieces of fish head.
 Cook covered for 5-8 minutes.

-We do not use potatoes in this dish at all times!
+We do not use potatoes in this dish always!
+Enjoy with steamed hot rice!

-Sunday 23 August 2015
+Sunday, 23 August 2015

 INSTANT COCONUT BARFI